What do you think of when you hear the term Business Intelligence?

 Many enterprises use BI to collect large amounts of data.
 In fact, due to their sheer size, the tool plays a fundamental role in marketing, corporate and web development teams.

 Rather than manually input numbers into an Excel spreadsheet, BI collects the data and conveys the information in a variety of ways, whether you like it as a graph, as a number or something else entirely.

-For example, the team at Wingarc Australia created our own BI platform called MotionBoard.
-Our clients use it to pool data through integrated software like sensors, wearables and other popular programs like Salesforce.
+For example, the team at WingArc Australia created our own BI platform called MotionBoard.
+Our clients use it to pool data collected through integrated software like sensors, wearables and other popular programs like Salesforce.

-We customise our platform to the needs of our clients, whether it be monitoring staff performance, tracking locations and more.
+We customise our platform to the needs of our clients, whether it be monitoring staff performance, tracking locations or so much more.
 No matter how quickly your data evolves, MotionBoard can connect to and display the current position of your business with real-time updates.
-Such is the power of Motionboard and at large, Business Intelligence.
+Such is the power of MotionBoard and at large, Business Intelligence.

-Reports – Structured data, often created in the form of an ad hoc whitepaper
+Reports: Structured data, often created on an ad hoc basis by the BI tool.

-CRM - Denoting strategies and software that enable a company to organize and optimize its customer relations.
+CRM: Denoting strategies and software that enable a company to organise and optimise its customer relations.